jeremyjh/dialyxir/README.md

 mix archive.install
 ```

+## Usage

-The first time you use Dialyxir, or each time that you upgrade your Erlang or Elixir version you will need to rebuild the PLT:
+The first time you use Dialyxir, or each time that you upgrade your Erlang or Elixir version you will need to rebuild the PLT.

 ```console
 mix dialyzer.plt